Navaniga/Navaniga/README.md

 # Hi, I'm Navaniga 👋

-🌱 A passionate beginner developer with big dreams and a fire to grow
+🌱 I'm a first year computer science and engineering student  with big dreams and a fire to grow
 💻 Currently learning Python, backend, and building real-world projects
 🎯 Dream: Land a top internship, become financially independent, and build meaningful tech